Mohammadtaghi Badakhshan

 Photo of Taghi

 My name is Mohammadtaghi Badakhshan, but I usually go by Taghi.
-I am a Ph.D. candidate at the University of Waterloo with over seven years of research in blockchain technologies and four years of specialization in post-quantum secure zkSNARKs.
-I have successfully defended my thesis and am finalizing revisions.
-My research includes accelerating post-quantum zkSNARK protocols using optimized FFT algorithms in C++, and designing privacy-preserving systems across Ethereum-like blockchains.
+I got my Ph.D. from the University of Waterloo under the supervision of Professor Guang Gong, with over seven years of research in blockchain technologies and four years of specialization in post-quantum secure zkSNARKs.
+My research includes accelerating zkSNARK protocols using optimized FFT algorithms in C++ and C, and designing privacy-preserving systems across Ethereum-like blockchains.
+I enjoy collaborating on open-source cryptographic protocols and am committed to clear, thorough documentation.
+I have experience leading research projects and organizing both cultural and technical events.
+Outside of research, I enjoy biking, hiking, camping, and photography.

 Education